chainer/chainer.org/_posts/2017-02-22-ChainerRL-Deep-Reinforcement-Learning-Library.md

 {% highlight python linenos %}
 env = YourEnv()
-# reset() returns the current observation given the envirnment
+# reset() returns the current observation given the environment
 obs = env.reset()
 action = 0
-# step() sends an action to the environemnt, then returns four values (next observation, reward, whether it reachs the terminal of episode, and additional information).
+# step() sends an action to the environemnt, then returns 4-tuple (next observation, reward, whether it reachs the terminal of episode, and additional information).
 obs, r, done, info = env.step(action)
 {% endhighlight %}

-In DRL, neural networks correspond to policy and value functions (V-function or Q-function), which determines action given state, and estimates value of state or action, respectively.
+In DRL, neural networks correspond to policy that determines an action given a state, or value functions (V-function or Q-function), that estimate the value of a state or action.
 The parameters of neural network models are then updated through training.
-In ChainerRL, policies and value functions are represented as `Link` of Chainer, which just implements `__call__()` method.
+In ChainerRL, policies and value functions are represented as a `Link` object in Chainer that implements `__call__()` method.

 {% highlight python linenos %}
 class CustomDiscreteQFunction(chainer.Chain):